Contents hide

 Example: Having been sent to the wrong address, the package was delayed.

-Here, Having been sent to the wrong address is a perfect participle passive clause functioning as an adverbial modifier expressing the cause (the package was delayed because it was sent to the wrong address) and the time (before the package was delayed).
+Here, having been sent to the wrong address is a perfect participle passive clause functioning as an adverbial modifier expressing the cause (the package was delayed because it was sent to the wrong address) and the time (before the package was delayed).

 In some cases, the perfect participle passive can be substituted with either the present participle passive or the past participle, depending on the context.
 However, the meaning may slightly differ.